 - Thunderbolt 4, Wi-Fi 7

 Why it’s great for data science: Full CUDA support for PyTorch and TensorFlow with next-gen RTX 5060 performance.
 The Core Ultra chips include a dedicated NPU for AI acceleration.
-Build quality rivals MacBooks.
-WSL2 provides excellent Linux compatibility for running your full data stack.
+Build quality rivals MacBooks, and WSL2 gives you excellent Linux compatibility for running your full data stack.

 3. Lenovo ThinkPad P16 Gen 3: Best Workstation